Rambling-Bramble-Blog/podcast-template/_episodes/episode-1-war-news.md

 audio_size: 5242880
 ---

 Welcome to the first episode of the Rambling Bramble Podcast.
-In this ramble, we wander through thoughts about stories, silence, and sunlight.
+In this ramble, I read a story written some time ago.
+I hope you enjoy "War News".

+Inspiration: Instagram Profile @writing.promt.s
+Prompt: